Iotzio-Project/iotzio-rust/iotzio/readme.md

 ## Installation

-Add `iotzio` as dependency to your `Cargo.toml`.
-Integration of the embedded-hal(-async) traits is available using crate feature `embedded-hal`
+Iotzio is available on [crates.io](https://crates.io/crates/iotzio).
+Just add `iotzio` as dependency to your `Cargo.toml`.
+Integration of the embedded-hal(-async) traits is available using crate feature `embedded-hal`.

 ## Usage
 Here is a simple example of how to use the iotzio crate: